DenzelSE/DenzelSE/README.md

 My full name is Denzel Selokela, I am a software engineering student at Wethinkcode_ in Johannesburg.
 I want to be a DevOps engineer someday.
-- 👀 I’m interested in DevOps, Java developer and Machine learning.
+- 👀 I’m interested in DevOps, Blockchain and Machine learning.
 - 🌱 I’m currently learning System development at Wethinkcode_
 - 💞️ I’m looking to collaborate on projects that will help grow and align with my goals
 - 🔭 I’m currently working on building my github